RobertTTaylor9517/NewRelicTestApp/README.md

 ### See this [project](https://immense-eyrie-31349.herokuapp.com/)

 ### Methods Used
-+ uses JWT for authenticaton
++ uses JWT for authentication
 + uses New Relic APM to collect usage data
 + JPA Hibernate